 \item Within the spirit of the model independent approach, one can also include the 3.8\% $^{8}$B neutrino flux measurement of SNO as an informative prior, where even better precision levels of the flux and oscillation parameters can be achieved.
 In this scenario, the expected accuracy of the $^{8}$B solar neutrino flux would reach the level of 3\%, and sin$^2\theta_{12}$ and $\Delta m^2_{21}$ can be constrained with the precision of $^{+7.5\%}_{-6.5\%}$, and $^{+19\%}_{-15\%}$ respectively.
 These measurements are comparable to those from the current global solar neutrino data and would provide unique information to the future solar neutrino program.

-\item In addition to the discussion above, it is also noteworthy that the signal event rates and cross section uncertainties are the most crucial factors that affect the detection potential of the CC and NC detection channels.
+\item It is noteworthy that the {signal event statistics, detection efficiency} and cross section uncertainties are the most crucial factors that affect the detection potential of the CC and NC detection channels.
 If the cross section uncertainties are 10\%, instead of 1\% assumed in this work, the uncertainty of the $^{8}$B neutrino flux will become $^{+6\%}_{-6\%}$.